-As part of a key bid objective to ensure the cemetery is a safe place to visit, the project team will carry out further investigative surveys and assessments.
-Some gravestones may need to be restored or repositioned on the grave they relate to.
+A key bid objective is to ensure the cemetery is a safe place to visit.
+This may mean that some gravestones may need to be restored or repositioned on the grave they relate to.
 If this is found to be necessary then every effort will be made to contact the owner of the grave before any works are carried out.

 Will any trees be removed as part of the cemetery works?

-A Conservation Plan will be put in place to enable healthy trees and habitat to flourish.
-We are also producing a conservation management plan to preserve the pre-1965 monuments, including the listed monuments within the cemetery.
+A Conservation Plan is in place to enable healthy trees and habitat to flourish.
+There is also a Conservation Mnagement Plan to preserve the pre-1965 monuments, including the listed monuments within the cemetery.

 Will the cemetery lose its peaceful and tranquil nature?

-Only activities that respect the cemetery and its heritage will be permitted.
-The site is a cemetery first and foremost.
+Only activities that respect the Cemetery and its heritage will be permitted.
+The site is a working Cemetery first and foremost.

 What plans are there for St Stephen’s Chapel in the Greek enclosure?

-The current idea is for services such as water, electricity and waste to be installed to enable the chapel to host events and be available for hire.
-These will be minimal interventions to enhance and preserve this magnificent building.
+Works are being undertaken to make the Chapel fully accessible, and utilities are being installed to enable the Chapel to host events and activities and be available for hire.
+These minimal interventions are carefully designed to enhance and preserve this magnificent building.

 Why is more nature conservation not being proposed?

-The cemetery is a man-made environment and must be primarily respected for the purpose for which it was created - burials.
-Although every effort will be made to respect wildlife and ecology in the management of the cemetery, not least through understanding and seeking to accommodate wildlife.
+Every effort will be made to respect wildlife and ecology in the management of the Cemetery, not least through understanding and seeking to accommodate wildlife.